-If you’re grilling and don’t have room on the grill for the corn on the cob and aren’t too crazy about the cooler method, here’s a simple way to make a large number of ears without heating up the house.
+If you’re grilling and don’t have room on the grill for the corn on the cob and aren’t too crazy about the cooler method, here’s a simple way to make a large number of ears or perfect corn on the cob without heating up the house.

 8-10 ears of corn, Shucked & Silk Removed

 kosher salt and freshly ground pepper, to taste

 Snap the corn cobs in halves or thirds and place them in the slow cooker standing up.
 Add water, cover and cook on high for 2 1/2 hours.
 When the corn is golden, Drizzle with melted butter, lemon juice, and your favorite fresh herbs.